 Meanwhile, ensuring that the company’s business goals coincide with its ethics is another key factor.
 For example, if a company’s lofty production goal won’t allow ethical working conditions, these two will eventually be at odds.
 Consequently, that creates conflict throughout the production process.
 It also, potentially, builds conflict between competing stakeholders.

 The Bottom Line

 Corporate governance is the system of processes, rules, and regulations that run a business.
 The board of directors plays a major role in a company’s corporate governance since they play a key role in implementing and enacting corporate governance policies.

-- If you’re not sure how to build good corporate governance into you portfolio, a financial advisor may be able to help you locate solid investment opportunities.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re not sure how to build good corporate governance into your portfolio, a financial advisor may be able to help you locate solid investment opportunities.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - What is your threshold for risk if a company has poor corporate governance?
 How will it affect your investment’s growth?
 SmartAsset’s investing guide can help you answer some of these initial questions.